António Guterres: Second term

 Guterres condemned the actions of Hamas during the Gaza war, but said he was "deeply distressed" by Israel's decision to impose a total blockade on the Gaza Strip.
 As The Nation mentioned, Guterres condemned Israel for the "clear violations of international humanitarian law" and demanded an immediate ceasefire.
-After Guterres made statements critical of Israel's actions in Gaza, particularly his claim that Hamas' attack "did not happen in a vacuum", and "the Palestinian people have been subjected to 56 years of suffocating occupation," Israeli ambassador to the United Nations Gilad Erdan demanded Guterres's resignation, calling his statements "pure blood libel".
+After Guterres made statements critical of Israel's actions in Gaza, particularly his claim that Hamas's attack "did not happen in a vacuum", and "the Palestinian people have been subjected to 56 years of suffocating occupation," Israeli ambassador to the United Nations Gilad Erdan demanded Guterres's resignation, calling his statements "pure blood libel".
 In the aftermath of Guterres's statement, Israel blocked issuing visas to UN representatives.
 Following this, Guterres said that he was "shocked by the misrepresentations" of his statement, pointing out he had also said that "...the grievances of the Palestinian people cannot justify the appalling attacks by Hamas."